100% Financing For Suburban And Rural Homes : The Complete USDA Mortgage Guidelines (Plus Mortgage Rates)

 What mortgage products are available with a USDA mortgage?

-The Rural Housing loan is available as a 30-year fixed rate mortgage only.
-There is no 15-year fixed rate mortgage.
+Currently, the Rural Housing loan is available as a 30-year fixed rate mortgage only.
+Beginning in September 2014, though, a 15-year fixed rate mortgage will be available.
 There are no adjustable-rate mortgages.
-30-year fixed only.

 How much are the closing costs for a USDA mortgage?